gabrie30/ghorg/README.md

 # ghorg

-Github search is terrible.
+GitHub search is terrible.
 The idea with ghorg is to quickly clone all org repos into a single directory and use something like ack to search.

+> NOTE: When running ghorg a second time, all local changes in your ghorg directory will be overwritten by whats on GitHub.
+If you are working out of this directory, make sure you rename it before running a second time.

 ## Use

-> NOTE: When running ghorg a second time all local changes in that directory will be overwritten.
-If you are working out of the ghorg directory, make sure you rename it before running a second time.

 ```
 $ ghorg org